aaronroyer/qunited/README.md

 QUnited is a tool to run headless JavaScript tests with QUnit.

-Right now it exists in a proof-of-concept phase and only runs tests with Rhino/Envjs.
+Tests are run with PhantomJS if available, otherwise Rhino (Java) is used.
 Give it a try and let me know if you have any feedback.

 ## Installation